Cyclone Namu: Longer term aftermath

 During December 1986, the then Solomon Islands Prime Minister Sir Peter Kenilorea resigned, after allegations surfaced that he had channelled aid from France for Cyclone Namu towards the rebuilding of his village.
 However, the allegation was never proven.

 During March 1987, volunteers from the Australian Rotarians, commenced an eighteen-month project to build 93 schools in the Solomon Islands.

 Questions were raised during the systems aftermath over whether or not excessive deforestation worsened the impact of the flood.
 The government denied reports that deforestation had any link to the catastrophe.

+Other areas

+On May 21, the FMS issued special weather bulletins for Vanuatu as Namu's projected track took it near or over the southern islands of the island nation; however, these were terminated later that day after Namu had rapidly weakened into a tropical depression.
+The system also caused heavy rainfall in New Caledonia, which caused various roads to be temporarily closed.